SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 3. Speakeasy Ales & Lagers

-This small local brewery began in the Bayview-Hunters Point neighborhood in 1997 and quickly acquired fame for its craft beers that pack a real punch.
+This small local brewery began in 1997 and quickly acquired fame for its craft beers that pack a real punch.
 You'll recognize the trademark eyes that beckon you in to discover this Prohibition-era taproom.

 This brand of beers is known for their bold flavors.
 Their most famous brews are the original Prohibition Ale and SF's most popular IPA, the Big Daddy.